whistlebee/de-challenge/README.md

 Specifically for this prototype I'll be using Redpanda, a fully Kafka-compatible system since it's got slightly easier than Apache Kafka for local testing setups.

-If I had more time to work on this, I'd fully implement a solution using Kafka Connect to stream changes to a DB like TimescaleDB but Kafka Connect configuration is notoriously finicky and time-consuming.
+If I had more time to work on this, I'd implement a solution using Kafka Connect to stream changes to a DB like TimescaleDB but Kafka Connect configuration is notoriously finicky and time-consuming.

+For deploying this to more computers, I'd use Ansible for deploying the kafka producers on the device.

+4) For any message-level transformations, I'd consider using Kafka Streams if the tranformations need to be done before it gets to the users.
+For data validation, message level checking can be done in kafka streams or if it requires checking against external data sources, it's probably best to do this in a DB.

+5) Depends on the bottleneck.
+If all 100 devices are running in an on-prem network, there's a high chance that the network could be a bottleneck before it gets to Kafka.
+In this this case, I'd think about implementing message level compression, and try and get a better network switch.

+If the bottleneck is in Kafka, it can be scaled horizontally relatively easily by increasing the number of kafka nodes.

+If TimescaleDB was adopted, I'd make sure that it is horizonally scaled in an HA configuration.

+6) To answer the question of "Load waveforms produced by two different enery reduction algorithms", we need to know which device, and which algorithm it was running.
+The easiest way would be to embed this information along with the message sent to Kafka.
+If that's not possible to do from the the kafka producer, I'd add that information into another topic and join it at query time (i.e. in the DB).

+7) Firstly for data integrity in storage, that would rely on the managed Kafka setup as Kafka already provies several strategies for better integrity.
+Kafka is a distributed immutable log that ensures the replicated data to be in consensus using the Raft algorithm.

+For transit, I'd implement a different serializer/deserializer that includes a checksum to the message.